tigerbeetle/tigerbeetle/docs/start.md

 ## Conclusion

 This is the end of the quick start!
-You now know how to format a datafile, run a single-replica TigerBeetle cluster, and run transactions through it.
+You now know how to format a data file, run a single-replica TigerBeetle cluster, and run transactions through it.
 Here's where to go from here:

 * [Concepts](./concepts/) explains the "why?" of TigerBeetle, read this to decide if you need to use